funfun0737/Messenger-FB/README.md

 # Inspiration
-Who Am I messenger bot is created to facilitate the sex education, the motivation behind is my mental health teacher experience.
+Who Am I messenger bot is created to facilitate the mental health education, the motivation behind is my mental health teacher experience.
+For the lack of time, I only focus on sex education in this hackthon.
 In my class and many other places, talking about sex is like a taboo despite of the fact that it is a part of us human being.
 This website https://www.genderbread.org/  shares a great teaching tool to help people understand and tackle this 'tough' subject.
 A chatbot that provides resources and support in an interactive way can help eliminate the shame and benefit more people.

 # What it does
 Who Am I messenger bot will: